 60% of Chinese consumers who buy imported food buy online because they have more choices and it’s more convenient.
 In addition, you can also find better prices through online platforms than in traditional stores.

 Friends and family recommendations, as well as online information was the driving factor which led 60 % of the Chinese consumers to buy imported food online.

 WHAT KIND OF IMPORTED PRODUCTS DO CHINESE CONSUMERS BUY?

 China imports a wide range of food products including dairy, meats, jam, chocolates and confectionery.

-Dairy products and snacks foods are the most commonly purchased.
+Dairy products and snack foods are the most commonly purchased.
 It’s becoming a new Chinese habit to consume this kind of products they didn’t consume before.

-Quality is ranking second, seen as an important buying trigger for 66% of the Chinese consumers.
+Quality is ranking second, seen as an important buying trigger for 66% of Chinese consumers.